The Probate Process

 • Most assets with a transfer-on-death registration

-If the inheritance you deserve does not fit the above situations, will have to go through probate, and will take a much longer time to process.
+If the inheritance you deserve does not fit the above situations, you will have to go through probate, and it will take a much longer time to process.
 If this is the case in your inheritance and you need the money today, contact Inheritance Funding Company today to review your options.

 Heirs Looking for a Probate Loan

-Receive Your Inheritance Money Fast at IFC
+Receive Your Inheritance Money Fast from Inheritance Funding Co.

 Want to access your inheritance without the hassle of probate?
 At Inheritance Funding, we take the burden of the probate process off your shoulders and onto ours.
 For over 25 years, we’ve helped heirs all over the country get the money that’s rightfully theirs at the lowest price.
 As the industry’s largest and oldest inheritance funding company, we’ll get you the money you need while delivering unbeatable customer service.
 Avoid lengthy court processes by getting your probate advance today from Inheritance Funding.